-- For safety's sake, shoes need to be fully enclosed and fastened with buckles or laces. - Crocs, flip-flops, and bare feet are not permitted.
+- For safety's sake, shoes need to be enclosed and fastened with Velcro, buckles or laces. - Crocs, flip-flops, and bare feet are not permitted as they are unsafe for running and climbing. - Please follow the specific additional recommendations of your child's lead teacher.

-For outdoor play in all weather conditions children need the following:
+For outdoor play in all weather conditions, children need the following: